JeffJeff4252/EECS-4201-Project/README.md

 -Use an in-order execution pipeline
--Adhere to good hardware design and coding practices -Thoroughly verify functionality using testbenches -Maintain the project using version control (now just PDs available for public view)
+-Adhere to good hardware design and coding practices -Thoroughly verify functionality using testbenches -Maintain the project using version control (limited to just PD design files now)

 Features
 -32-bit RISC-V architecture